✨ Health insurance, now in PayFit - learn more

 The ruling applies to any pay rises given during the period starting 23 weeks before the Expected Week of Confinement (EWC) through to the end of the employee’s statutory maternity leave (52 weeks from the start of maternity leave).

-The calculation involves three key timeframes:
+The calculation involves three key time frames:

 Relevant period: 8 weeks before the qualifying week